Drought Watch

 There are many ways to conserve water at home, including:

-• When mowing your lawn, set the blades to 2-3 inches high.
+- When mowing your lawn, set the blades 2-3 inches high.
 Longer grass shades the soil, improving moisture retention.
-It also grows thicker and develops a deeper root system, so it can better survive drought.

-• Sweep your sidewalk, deck, or driveway instead of hosing it off.
+- Sweep your sidewalk, deck, or driveway, instead of hosing it off.

 Welcome to the Lansford - Coaldale Joint Water Authority.